Sweet balsamic roasted figs layered over a bed of crispy halloumi cheese is a fantastic way to start any meal and get

-- In a dry pan, toast the chopped walnuts until warm and golden brown.
+- In a small fry pan, dry toast the chopped walnuts until warm and golden brown.
 Remove to cool down.

 - Cut halloumi in thick slices and brush lightly with olive oil.
-Add the rest of the olive oil and fry halloumi slices in a large pan over medium heat for approximately 1-2 minutes each side or until golden brown.
+Add the rest of the olive oil and fry halloumi slices in a large fry pan over medium heat for approximately 1-2 minutes each side or until golden brown.

 - To assemble salad, start with a bed of rocket leaves on a large serving plate, then place pan-fried halloumi next and finally with figs dotted on top.

 - Drizzle salad with balsamic honey syrup left in the roasting dish from the figs and finish with extra virgin olive oil.

 - Great dish for as a starter with warm bread.

 - You can use aged balsamic vinegar instead of balsamic glaze.